jbnicolai/generator-webapp-heroku/readme.md

 - Run: `yo webapp-heroku`
 - Run `grunt` for building and `grunt serve` for preview[\*](#grunt-serve-note). `--allow-remote` option for remote access.

-Heroku Integration
+## Heroku Integration
 - After running 'grunt', run 'grunt heroku:init' to create a Heroku web app and do an initial commit.
 This only needs to be run once.
 - For subsequent deploys to Heroku use 'grunt heroku:push --gitm="This is a git commit message"'
 - By default, the minified version will be deployed, but for the unminifed version, speficy using the --min argument.
-For example: grunt heroku:push --min=true --gitm="new update"
+For example: grunt heroku:push --min=true --gitm="new update".
+- VERY IMPORTANT: Currently there is a [bug related to CDNIFY](https://github.com/yeoman/generator-angular/issues/955) on the core project that prevents the minimized source file references from being updated properly in the dist/index.html folder.
+Until this is fixed, there is a workaround.
+Open app/index.html and scroll to the bottom.
+You will notice that the indentation for scripts/main.js is not the same as the scripts/plugins.js above it.
+Ensure that all of these lines including the comments are on the same line.
+You can then run a grunt build from the command line before deploying again.

 #### Third-Party Dependencies